 The "disabled" state of a key can be determined at the customer site by the get_info function in Sentinel Licensing API and can be viewed in Sentinel Admin Control Center.

 You have the option to re-enable a disabled HL key.
-Obtain a C2V file from the customer and do one of the following:
+Obtain a C2V file from the customer and do

 If you want to determine the reason that the Sentinel HL key was disabled, send the reason code displayed when you checked in the C2V file to Thales Technical Support.